Augusto269/Qurable_interview/README.md

    docker-compose up --build
    ```
 4. The frontend will be available at http://localhost:3000 and the backend at http://localhost:5001.
+5. Backend API documentation is available at http://localhost:5001/docs.

 ## Additional Notes